 Now that we covered both why stress happens and how it manifests, we can now move on to the tips you can do to combat it with ease!

-Strategies for Coping With Stress During a Job Interview
+Strategies to Learn How to Handle Stress During a Job Interview

 Practice mindfulness and deep breathing to calm your nerves

-Some might even suggest you some yoga prior to going to the interview!
+Some might even suggest you do some yoga prior to going to the interview!